List of Girls und Panzer characters: Anglerfish Team

-Radio operator and machine gunner of the anglefish team.
+Radio operator and machine gunner of Anglerfish Team.

 A red-haired girl who is interested in seeking out good-looking men, but is often left disappointed.
-She has a cheerful personality and is very talkative, but she is also a mythomaniac, not hesitating to make the people around her believe that she has skills in many fields that turn out to be invented.
-She is also one of the two girls who befriended Miho during her first day.
-In the Das Finale series, she has become the Ōarai's Student Council's new PR Manager.
+She has a cheerful personality and is very talkative, but gives the impression to others that she has more experience than is actually the case.
+She is one of the two girls who befriended Miho during her first day.
+In the Das Finale series, she has become the Student Council's new PR Manager.